Larsende/F5_Agility_2018_Security_in_AWS/docs/Labs/Lab2/ssl-ciphers.rst

 #.
 Click on Create.

 #.
-Enter a name for the Cipher Group.
+Enter a name for the Cipher Group such as StudentX-ciphergroup.

 #.
-Select the rule previously created and add it to the "Allow the Following" category.
+Select the StudentX-cipherrule previously created and add it to the "Allow the Following" category.

 #.
 Down at the bottom of the Cipher Group configuration will be the allowed Ciphers.
 With the above string you will get a security configuration that will still allow some older clients like WindowsXP and IE8.
 You can further secure it by removing TLSv1 or making it so the default f5-ecc cipher rule is in the "Restrict the Allowed List to the Following."